June 9 - 12 | Exposition: June 10 - 12 | Colorado Convention Center | Denver, CO | USA

 This workshop will be held at Aurora Water’s state-of-the-art Binney Water Purification Facility.
 Pilot treatability testing is an important tool in the design and optimization of water treatment facilities.
 Owners, operators and engineers can all benefit from pilot testing.
 Pilot testing offers unparalleled insights into how treatment trains will perform in changing water quality.
 This workshop will focus on the design, management, and operations of a pilot study.

+Transportation will be provided.
 The bus will depart from the Colorado Convention Center at 8:15 a.m.

 This workshop will be held at the Denver Water Marston Water Treatment Plant.
 Granular media filters are the final physical barrier to pathogens in water treatment.
 Filters must perform optimally under all flow and source water conditions to ensure public safety.
 Attendees will be introduced to the background and practical experience to understand the filtration process, design, and operational considerations.
 This workshop will focus on how to conduct a filter surveillance program to determine filter performance over time and on analyzing ways to optimize treatment.

-The bus will depart the Colorado Convention Center at 8:15 a.m.
+Transportation will be provided and the bus will depart the Colorado Convention Center at 8:15 a.m.

 9:00 a.m. – 4:00 p.m.